Rockism and poptimism: Poptimism

 After Sanneh's article was published, an argument about rockism developed in web circles.
 In 2006, the music journalist Jody Rosen noted the growing backlash against rock's traditional acclaim and the new poptimism ideology.
 The online music publication Pitchfork, which initially focused on indie and alternative music, expanded to cover mainstream acts such as Taylor Swift and began to publish fewer critical reviews.
 By 2015, Washington Post writer Chris Richards wrote that, after a decade of "righteously vanquishing [rockism's] nagging falsehood", poptimism had become "the prevailing ideology for today's most influential music critics.
 Few would drop this word in conversation at a house party or a nightclub, but in music-journo circles, the idea of poptimism itself is holy writ."
-In 2025, Sannah wrote that poptimism "bled into a broader belief that it was bad manners to criticize any cultural product that people liked, whether it be a pop song or a superhero movie or a romance novel".
+In 2025, Sanneh wrote that poptimism "bled into a broader belief that it was bad manners to criticize any cultural product that people liked, whether it be a pop song or a superhero movie or a romance novel".